Scroll down for newer content. :)

 .
 It's the sequel to "Illegal Beagles."Summary:

-A spaceship crew is hired by a mother dragon to move her eggs from one planet to another.
+is hired by a mother dragon to move her eggs from one planet to another.
 She's in the middle of an ugly divorce and an uglier clan war.
 The eggs aren't supposed

 " was published in AfterburnSF